yj7082126/musubi-tuner/README.md

 For systems with limited VRAM (less than ~16GB), use `--fp8_llm` to run the LLM in fp8 mode.

 ### Training

-Make sure your venv is active.
-For uv windows install: `.\.venv\Scripts\activate` or for linux uv install `source ./.venv/bin/activate`

 Start training using the following command (input as a single line):